 The logo is a dark blue hexagon with a white border.
-Inside the hexagon, the words "CEDAR HILL" are written in a small, white, sans-serif font.
-Below that, the word "STRONG" is written in a larger, bold, white, sans-serif font.
-Under "STRONG", the words "BUSINESS-BUILDER" are written in a smaller, white, sans-serif font.
-At the bottom, the words "PROGRAMS" are written in a white, sans-serif font.
-The background of the hexagon is a dark blue color, and there are white radial lines emanating from the center of the hexagon, creating a sunburst effect.
+Inside the hexagon, the words "CEDAR HILL" are stacked in a bold, white, sans-serif font.
+Below that, "STRONG" is in a larger, bold, white, sans-serif font.
+Under "STRONG", the words "BUSINESS-BUILDER" and "PROGRAMS" are in a smaller, white, sans-serif font, separated by a thin line.